2 Diagnostic horizons and other differentiae

 Podzolic-B Horizon

-A podzolic-B horizon is a B horizon that meets one of the following:
+A podzolic-B horizon is a B horizon that meets ONE of the following:

 1. It meets the requirement of a Bh horizon (because it has colour value and chroma of 3 or less, or value 4 and chroma 2, dominant in the matrix, and contains more than 1% organic carbon).
 The fabric has sand- or silt-size pellet-like aggregates, coats on mineral grains, or both; OR

-1. It is associated with an overlying (but not necessarily immediately overlying) Eluvial horizon in which weathered films on sand and silt particles are either absent, very thin or discontinuous, so that the colour of the horizon is mainly determined by the colours of the uncoated grains.
-The moist colour value of the Eluvial horizon is 4 or more (or a dry colour value is 5 or more).
-It has higher colour value or lower chroma and less well developed pedality than an underlying B horizon; AND
+1. It is associated with an overlying (but not necessarily immediately overlying) eluvial horizon in which weathered films on sand and silt particles are either absent, very thin or discontinuous, so that the colour of the horizon is mainly determined by the colours of the uncoated grains.
+The moist colour value of the eluvial horizon is 4 or more (or a dry colour value is 5 or more).
+It has higher colour value or lower chroma and less well developed pedality than an underlying B horizon; and

 1. Reddish hue and highest chroma at the top of the horizon; or